Discover more from The Pragmatic Engineer

 Handling down-leveling when switching jobs, and getting ahead of it as an engineering manager

-If you’re reading this but haven’t yet signed up, join over 10,000 others and get The Pragmatic Engineer delivered to your inbox every week by subscribing here 👇
+If you’re reading this but haven’t yet signed up, get The Pragmatic Engineer delivered to your inbox every week by subscribing here 👇

 Question: I’m a senior engineer, and I received a below-senior offer at a larger tech company.
 The pay is better, but I feel it’s unfair I don’t have the senior title I’ve already earned.
 What can I do?